 • How experienced are you with the mortgage process?

-• If you had to choose one, would you choose a great location, a great price, or a great home?
+• If you had to choose one, would you choose a great location, price, or home?

 • Is there a specific school district you want to be in?